sanjana-meduri/Flix/README.md

     - reloadData on didLoad

 - creating a Network Request
+- using CocoaPods

+    - in repository, `pod init`
+    - `open Podfile` and add what you need
+    - `pod install`
+    - use the .xcworkspace file from now on to open project

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.